Dealing with stress can be a difficult challenge for many people. Stress management is an important way to alleviate negative emotions.

 Problem-focused coping focuses on reducing or removing stress from work, home, or other factors by reducing the source of those stressors.
 It directly aims to minimize situations that fuel feelings of anxiety, depression, distress, and related effects of stress by deconstructing them and reducing their impact through a variety of different techniques.

-Emotion-focused coping focuses on improving the way stress is handled by reducing our emotional reactions to difficult situations.
-This process involves regulating our negative emotions, which enables us to react less to stressors in life.
+Emotion-focused coping zeroes in on improving the way stress is handled by reducing our emotional reactions to difficult situations.
+This process involves regulating our emotions, which enables us to react less to stressors in life.

 Choosing Emotion-Focused Coping Strategies Versus Problem-Focused Strategies